Chico’s Corner

 False efficiency begins when systems measure the wrong unit.
 The Demon Denominator explains how cost savings, make-work, and design failures hide inside bad denominators.

-American communities keep asking why teenagers gather badly in malls.
-The Dutch hangplek answers a better question: where are teenagers allowed to gather at all?
-Why adolescent mischief needs legitimate civic containers before it becomes disorder.
+Communities keep asking why teenagers misbehave in malls.
+The Dutch hangplek answers why adolescent mischief needs legitimate civic infrastructure containers to prevent disorder.

-Most corrupt institutions have a handler, the role that preserves the story over the truth.
-This Systems-in-Action maps how handlers build plausible deniability in layers and keep corrupt arrangements alive.
+Most corrupt institutions have a handler, the role that preserves the institutional narratives over the truth.
+Handlers build plausible deniability in layers and keep corrupt arrangements alive by diffusing blame and protecting the inner circle.

 From willow whip tag and haylofts to a corn snake on a New York metrobus, a small-town girlhood returns in one strange, calm moment of recognition.